Skewed Distribution (Asymmetric Distribution): Definition, Examples

 skewed left

-In a left skewed distribution, the mean is to the left of the peak.
+The mean is to the left of the peak with a distribution skewed left.

 Skewness can be shown with a list of numbers as well as on a graph.
 For example, take the numbers 1,2, and 3.
 They are evenly spaced, with 2 as the mean (1 + 2 + 3 / 3 = 6 / 3 = 2).
 If you add a number to the far left (think in terms of adding a value to the number line), the distribution becomes left skewed: